and compiled by George Knowles

 Later his Woodcraft Indians group became known as The Woodcraft League of America and was incorporated in 1917.
 The League prospered until 1922 when it merged with other groups to become the Woodcraft Rangers.
 Seton in the meantime continued to run Camps at his home in Cos Cob until 1930.
 He then moved to Santa Fe, New Mexico, where he had purchased a 2,500-acre plot of land with the idea of building “an academy of outdoor life.”
 A year later in 1931 he became a naturalized U.S. citizen.

-In 1934 Seton divorced his first wife Grace, and a year later on the 22nd January 1935, married Julia Moses Buttree in El Paso, Texas.
-Before they met, Julia was an author in her own right, having written her first book Rhythm of the Redman, which Seton later illustrated.
-After their marriage she worked as Seton’s assistant and secretary, and together they performed lectures all around the United States, in Canada, France, England and the Czech Republic.
+In 1934 Seton divorced his first wife Grace, and a few days later on the 22nd January 1935, married Julia Moses Buttree in El Paso, Texas.
+Some thirty years earlier Julia had been Seton’s secretary and gradually over the intervening year's became his trusted companion and helper (and Posibably his mistress).
+She was also an author in her own right, having written her first book Rhythm of the Redman, which Seton later illustrated.
+After their marriage Julia continued as Seton’s assistant and secretary, and together they performed lectures all around the United States, in Canada, France, England and the Czech Republic.
 Back home in Santa Fe, they founded the Seton College of Indian Wisdom (later known as the Seton Institute of Indian Lore), from where they conducted courses in arts and crafts, outdoor activities and leadership skills.

 Having no children of their own, in 1938 they adopted a baby daughter, Beulah (Dee) Seton (later Dee Seton Barber).
 By this time Seton had designed and built a 30-room Castle on 100 acres of his land in Santa Fe, around which a small community, Seton Village, had evolved as friends and colleagues settled on surrounding lands.
 Over time the village grew large enough to warrant a museum, library, art gallery and lecture hall.